dudecole/aap-inventory/README.md

-#
+# Global Inventory Repo .<.PLEASE UPDATE ME... ;)>

+## Purpose

+The purpose of this repository was to create a home location for an Inventory that Ansible Automation PLatform can use when building inventories, and when installing the AAP platform.

+I supposed this can also be expanded for all inventories.
+If this expands into a global inventory repository, then some structure will need TBD..

+## TOC
+- Playbooks
-# NFS Mounting via Execution Node and Execution Environment
+  - NFS Mounting via Execution Node and Execution Environment
+  -

 ## Execution Node